edgamat/edgamat.github.io/_posts/2019-09-01-Injecting-Settings-ASPNET-Core.md

 <!--more-->

-In this simple example, a class is responsible for returning a set of values.
+In this example, a class is responsible for returning a set of values.
 The number of values returned by the class is controlled via a configuration setting:

 ```csharp